mia-care/documentation/docs/p4samd/handbook/verification.md

 ## Overview

-P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system.
-The main information are displayed in the table and additional details can be found by clicking on a table row, accessing the drawer.
+P4SaMD provides a comprehensive overview of all the tests planned for a version of the software system, organized in three main tabs:

+- **All tests**: Displays the list of individual tests.
+- **Test suites**: Shows the available test suites and allows navigation into suite details.
+- **Executions**: Lists all test executions, with access to execution details.

-The tests displayed in the table originate from the integrated ALM, where they are created, updated, and edited.
+The tests originate from the integrated ALM, where they are created, updated, and edited.
 The table dynamically reflects any changes made inside the ALM.

-Furthermore, the user is assisted evaluating the quality and compliance of the test thanks to the AI-powered evaluation features: the users can leverage AI to evaluate tests and collect suggestions for improvement according to *IEC 62304*.
+Users are assisted in evaluating the quality and compliance of the tests thanks to AI-powered evaluation features.

-## Table
+## All tests

 For each test the following information are provided: